Wednesday Addams

 Wednesday Friday Addams is a character from the Addams Family multimedia franchise created by American cartoonist Charles Addams.
 She is typically portrayed as a morbid and emotionally reserved child that is fascinated by the macabre, identified by her pale skin and black pigtails.

 Wednesday has been portrayed by several actresses in various films and television series, including Lisa Loring in the television series The Addams Family (1964–1966) and in the television film Halloween with the New Addams Family (1977); Christina Ricci in the feature films The Addams Family (1991) and Addams Family Values (1993); Nicole Fugere in the direct-to-video film Addams Family Reunion (1998) and in the television series The New Addams Family (1998–1999); and Jenna Ortega in the streaming television series Wednesday (2022–).

 Origin

 Addams Family members were unnamed in The New Yorker cartoons that first appeared in 1938.
 The character that would later be known as Wednesday Addams first appeared in the August 26, 1944, issue of The New Yorker in an illustration captioned, "Well, don't come whining to me.
 Go tell him you'll poison him right back."
 When the characters were adapted for the 1964 television series, Charles Addams named Wednesday based on the Monday's Child nursery rhyme line: "Wednesday's child is full of woe."
-Actress and poet Joan Blake, an acquaintance of Charles Addams, offered the idea for the name.
+Actress and poetess Joan Blake, an acquaintance of Charles Addams, offered the idea for the name.
 Wednesday is the only daughter of Gomez and Morticia Addams, and the sister of Pugsley Addams.
 Earlier adaptations depict her as the younger sibling, while later adaptations depict Wednesday as the elder Addams child.